[Advanced] PXE Boot Across Subnets

 Solution

-/opt/ggrock/app/App_Data/config.json
+nano /opt/ggrock/app/App_Data/config.json

-It should contain following JSON:
+It should contain the following JSON:

 { "ServerConfiguration": {"BootDefaultGateway": "None"}}

-/etc/dnsmasq.d/vlan.conf
+nano /etc/dnsmasq.d/vlan.conf

 Add this with relevant network information, taking into account the network address and network mask of each subnet you wish to permit PXE boot from.